 Media relations and analyst relations are very different pieces of a comprehensive public relations program.
 Try saying that five times fast.
 The two are often lumped together because of the similarities between building relationships with media and with industry analysts.
-But the nature of those relationships differ.
+But the nature of those relationships differs.

 Before we dive into our analyst relations guide, here are some of the basic distinctions to keep in mind: